Sample¶

 Delete factor column in sample sheet¶

-To delete the factor, download the sample file and select to open with eg. Excel, then simply remove the factor related columns and re-upload the modified file.
+As an alternative, download the sample file and select to open with e.g., Excel, then simply remove the factor related columns and re-upload the modified file.
 There will be 3-4 columns for each factor; Factor Value[factor_name], Unit (if added), Term source REF, Term accession number.

 It is important not to remove the original columns or alter column headers when editing as the format is a fixed requirement.